-The student population of Northeast is comprised of 38% African American, 28% White, 28% Hispanic, and 6% from other nationalities.
+The student population of Northeast is comprised of 40% Hispanic, 39% African American, 15% Caucasian, and 6% from two or more and other nationalities.
 Approximately 10% of our students take at least one honors course, with most of these taking a full honors program.
 Also, Northeast offers an SBS program, an Inclusion program, and an extensive Exceptional Children’s program, including SAC.
 Northeast also offers English as a Second Language.

 In December 1952, Engelhardt, Engelhardt, and Leggett presented a report, The School Building Needs of Mecklenburg County Public Schools.
 At that time there were actually four separate school districts within the county: one for whites in the actual city of Charlotte, one for blacks in the city, one for blacks in the county, and one for whites in the county.
 In this study, the authors talked about each of the schools in both the black and the white county districts.
 There were descriptions of two Clear Creek Schools – one for whites (where the present Clear Creek Elementary is located) and one for blacks (where the present JH Gunn Elementary School is located).
 In 1952, the "black" Clear Creek School housed 642 students in grades 1 through 12 with very few students in grades 10, 11, and 12.

 By the 1960-61 school year, the name of that school had been changed to JH Gunn.
 It comprised grades 1 to 12, and the upper grades still had relatively few students.
 Therefore, at that time it was recommended that the school be converted to a junior high school by 1965.
 It would house grades 7 through 9.